Book free $3$-Uniform Hypergraphs: Conclusions

 \section{Conclusions}

-Recall that $\ex(n,C_3)=\ex(n,B_k)=\frac{n^2}{4}$ in graph setting.
-Recall, Gy\H{o}ri \cite{gyori1} proved that the maximum number of hyperedges in a Berge triangle-free $3$-uniform hypergraphs on $n$ vertices is at most $\frac{n^2}{8}$.
-Given the similarities, we conjecture the following: \begin{conjecture} For a given $k\geq 2$ and a $3$-uniform $B_k$-free hypergraph $H$ on $n$ vertices ($n$ is large), $e(H)\leq \dfrac{n^2}{8}$. \end{conjecture}
+Recall that both Tur\'an numbers of triangle-free graph and $k$-book-free graphs on $n$ vertices are $\frac{n^2}{4}$, moreover Gy\H{o}ri \cite{gyori1} proved that the maximum number of hyperedges in a Berge triangle-free $3$-uniform hypergraphs on $n$ vertices is at most $\frac{n^2}{8}$.
+Given the similarities, we conjecture the following: \begin{conjecture} For a given $k\geq 2$ every $3$-uniform $B_k$-free hypergraph $H$ on $n$ vertices ($n$ is large) has at most $\dfrac{n^2}{8}$ hyperedges. \end{conjecture}